MMZaini/IDT-React/README.md

 # IDT React

 Automated, improved bulk ordering system for DNA oligonucleotides and Probes from Integrated DNA Technologies (IDT).
-Web UI for order creation + local desktop agent for browser automation.
+Features a modern web interface with AI-powered sequence generation and a local automation agent for seamless order submission.

 ## Quick Start